4pplet/cyber60/README.md

 ## Status:
 Revision C3 is mostly tested and works.
 Please read release notes for specific release before manufacturing.
 I've added the release of revision D with updated split space layout.
 Files are still untested, so use at your own risk, untill it has been verified.

+Split space has been updated to 2.75u + 1u + 2.75u (6.5u split) instead of 3u + 1u + 3u (7u split) in the lates revision (D) for better stabilizer support.
+Only 2U PCB-stabilizers was previously supported for 3u, which is not ideal but 3U stabs do not fit due to the bluetooth module placment.
+6.5u split is very similar in typing, but it will only work in WK or HHKB layout, not WKL.

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk
 - Link to zmk-config (uf2-files in actions): https://github.com/4pplet/zmk-config-4pplet